Submit Article

 What Were the Facts of This Case?

-The first defendant had entered into two contracts with Oil and Gas Development Co Ltd (OGDCL), a government-owned corporation in Pakistan, for the construction of two gas-condensate processing plants.
-However, one contract was suspended and OGDCL was seeking to encash a performance guarantee furnished by the first defendant, while the first defendant suffered loss and damage under the other contract.
+The plaintiff, Otech Pakistan Pvt Ltd, is a company incorporated in Pakistan.
+The first defendant, Clough Engineering Ltd, is an Australian company that had secured two major contracts with Oil and Gas Development Co Ltd (OGDCL), a Pakistani government-owned corporation.
+These contracts involved the construction of two gas-condensate processing plants.
+However, the projects encountered significant difficulties: one contract was suspended, and OGDCL sought to encash a performance guarantee provided by the first defendant.
+Simultaneously, the first defendant claimed to have suffered substantial loss and damage under the second contract.

 How Did the Court Analyse the Issues?